ICDM2023-SubgroupTE/SubgroupTE/README.md

 ## Data preparation
 ### Synthetic datasets
 The downloadable versions of both synthetic and semi-synthetic datasets used in the paper can be accesse in the "data" folder.
-A simulation of the data is included in "train.py".
+A simulation of the dataset is included in 'train.py'.

 ### OUD dataset
 Please be informed that the dataset utilized in this study is derived from MarketScan claims data.
 To obtain access to the data, interested parties are advised to contact IBM through the [link](https://www.ibm.com/watson-health/merative-divestiture).